dbb789/Infuse/README.md

     private void Awake()
     {
         // Register this object with the default context.
-        InfuseManager.Register(this);
+        InfuseGlobalContext.Register(this);
     }

-    // As this object has no dependencies, this method is immediately invoked via InfuseManager.Register(this). private void OnInfuse()
+    // As this object has no dependencies, this method is immediately invoked via InfuseGlobalContext.Register(this). private void OnInfuse()
     {
         // Service starting.